rabbitmq/chef-cookbook/README.md

 Default values and usage information of important attributes are shown below.
 More attributes are documented in metadata.rb.

+##### Default Username and Password

 The default username and password are guest/guest:

 `['rabbitmq']['default_user'] = 'guest'`

 `['rabbitmq']['default_pass'] = 'guest'`

+##### Loopback Users
 By default, the guest user can only connect via localhost.

+`['rabbitmq']['loopback_users'] = nil`

 If you wish to allow the default guest user to connect remotely, you can change this to `[]`.
+If instead you wanted to allow just the user 'foo' to connect over loopback, you would set this value to `["foo"]`.
 More information is here: https://www.rabbitmq.com/access-control.html

-`['rabbitmq']['loopback_users'] = nil`

 ### mgmt_console